Looking to list your PhD opportunities? Log in here.

 Candidate requirements

 Applications are invited from UK Home fee status only.
-Applicants should have (or expect to achieve) a minimum upper second class undergraduate degree (or equivalent) in a cognate discipline.
+Applicants should have (or expect to achieve) a minimum upper second class undergraduate degree (or equivalent) in a Architecture or Urban Design.
 A Master’s degree in a relevant subject is desirable.

-Applicants must be prepared to study on a full-time basis, attending at our Chelmsford campus.
+Applicants must be prepared to study on a full-time basis, attending at our Chelmsford campus, for a January 2024 start

 Application Procedures

-We will review all applications after the submission deadline of 19th March.
-We will contact shortlisted applicants in the week commencing 3rd April.
-Interviews will be held between 17th April to 2nd May.
+We will review all applications after the submission deadline of 3rd October.
+Interviews are expected to be held on 17th October.

 If you have any queries relating to the application process or the terms and conditions of the Scholarships, please email [Email Address Removed].